 The Journal publishes articles as well as shorter contributions in the Notes and Comments and Current Developments sections.

-All articles, notes, comments, book reviews and contributions to the Current Developments section must make use of footnotes.
-A The Journal does not make use of parenthetical references, except for reference to page numbers of books under review.
+All articles, notes, comments, book review essays, book reviews and contributions to the Current Developments section must make use of footnotes.
+The Journal does not make use of parenthetical references, except for reference to page numbers of books under review.

 Articles and notes should be divided up into sequential sections and subsections in the following manner: